JohannesByle/spotify_poster/README.md

     1. Album sizes directly proportional to listen time.
     2. Album sized roughly proportional to listen time but evenly spaced.
     3. Apply a color filter to each poster propotional to listen time.
+    4. Sort albums by average color of the album art
-    4. Order albums in multiple different ways: distance from point, manhattan distance from point, sequential, random etc.
+    5. Order albums in multiple different ways: distance from point, manhattan distance from point, sequential, random etc.
 3. Easily extensible.
 Have an idea for a poster you want to mak e, simply add a function to the `Poster` class.
 4. Create a network graphs like the one below of your artists to identify genres and connections